 Good governance is a cornerstone of our approach to business and all of our Board and staff members are responsible for maintaining our performance.
 We have an effective governance framework in place with high standards on audit, risk, probity, governance and health and safety.
 Governance self-assessment is a key feature in this respect.
 During 2018/19 the Board, executive team and managers continued on the comprehensive self-assessment of our governance framework which was supported by experienced, independent consultants.
 This was a very productive exercise, it identified a lot of good practice whilst highlighting medium to long term opportunities for continuous improvement.
-We developed and implemented an 18 month action plan covering the period July 2018 to December 2019.
-The self-assessment exercise will be revisited during 2019 to take account of the changes incorporated within the SHR's new Regulatory Framework.
+The self-assessment exercise will be revisited during 2020 to take account of the changes incorporated within SHR's Regulatory Framework.
 Governance self-assessment will be reviewed annually.